ashishtele/66DaysofData/README.md

 # 66 Days of Data by Dr. Joshua Starmer

-> 🌍 Below repository contains the concepts and explainations provided by Dr. Joshua.
-I tried to collect all the information at one place for quick reference. 🌍
+> 🌍 The below repository contains the concepts and explanations provided by Dr. Joshua.
+I tried to collect all the information in one place for quick reference. 🌍

 ---
 # Getting Started